-If you check the Implementing Rules of the Philippine Labor Code, it doesn’t mention types of termination and employment.
-The Department of Labor and Employment (DOLE)’s Labor Advisory No. 06-20 and the Philippine Labor Code’s Implementing Rules state that COEs only help verify an employee’s work for their company.
-So this means there’s no reason for your employer to refuse to issue your COE after you file a request.
+If you check the Omnibus Rules Implementing the Philippine Labor Code, it doesn’t mention types of termination and employment.
+The Department of Labor and Employment (DOLE)’s Labor Advisory No. 06-20 and the Philippine Labor Code’s Omnibus Rules state that COEs only help verify employees' work for their company.
+Hence, your employer should issue your COE after you file a request.

 What’s the Difference Between a COE & Clearance Form?

-A certificate of employment isn’t the same as a work clearance document.
-After all, your COE serves as formal proof that you’ve worked for your former or current employer.
+A COE is different from a work clearance document.
+It proves that you’ve worked for your former or current employer.

-Meanwhile, a clearance form lists down unfinished work and unfulfilled responsibilities.
+Meanwhile, a clearance form lists unfinished work and unfulfilled responsibilities.
 It also ensures you’ve returned all employer-issued supplies and equipment in good condition.
 An accomplished clearance form declares you’ve completed all necessary tasks before leaving the company.

 How Do I Get a Certificate of Employment?

-- Why you’re writing the letter - Start your letter by telling your employer or HR officer that you need a certificate of employment and why you need it.
+- Why you’re writing the letter - Tell your employer or HR officer you need a certificate of employment and why you need it.

-- What to include in your COE - List the details you want your employer to include in your COE like your current position (or all the roles and job title changes), date of employment, and salary (if necessary).
+- What to include in your COE - List the details you want your employer to include in your COE, like your current position (or all the roles and job title changes), date of employment and termination, and salary (if necessary).